inclyc/inclyc/README.md

 Previously working on the open source RISC-V compiler backend, clang semantic analysis, scalar optimizations.

 Currently, I'm contributing to an LLVM backend for SIMD instructions support.
-I have written nearly all the code for this project.

-Also some experimental projects just played for fun, e.g.

-- Nix language server

 ## How to reach me